OR WAIT 15 SECS

 Experts believe that the next influenza pandemic is imminent.
-Particularly ominous is the so-called "bird flu," the H5N1 avian virus that is circulating in
+Particularly ominous is the so-called "bird flu," the H5N1 avian virus that is circulating in Asia and has infected at least 97 people, according to the World Health Organization, and caused 53 fatalities.
+Should the virus become readily transmissible from person to person, the disease could easily spread beyond Asia's borders and ignite a global pandemic.

 "The U.S. population has no immunity and therefore no protection against this deadly virus," Pavia adds.
 The current mortality rate among patients with H5N1 influenza is more than 50 percent.
 This may decrease as the virus evolves, but it suggests that it will remain very dangerous.
 By comparison, the deadly flu virus of 1918, which killed between 50 million and 100 million people worldwide, had a mortality rate of only 2.5 to 5 percent.